What is a foot ulcer?

 What should I do if I have a concern or problem with my feet?

-Diabetic foot ulcers are sometimes hidden beneath hard skin and can gather dead tissue around them.
+Diabetes-related foot ulcers are sometimes hidden beneath hard skin and can gather dead tissue around them.
 The podiatrist will need to remove this to help your ulcer to heal.
-This can cause the ulcer to bleed a little but this is completely normal.
+This can cause the ulcer to bleed a little and may make the ulcer appear larger, but this is completely normal as it is uncovering what is hidden beneath the hard skin.
 Do not try to treat the ulcer yourself.

 What can I do to reduce the risk of developing problems?